Pritesh-Lathiya/Visualization-Dashboard-with-Python-Streamlit/README.md

-# Visualization-Dashboard-with-Python-Streamlit
+# Visualization Dashboard with Python Streamlit

-- **'Dashboard for visualization of the dataset, we can also upload any other datset and can obtain any chart for any column.'**
+- **Dashboard for visualization of the dataset, we can also upload any other datset and can obtain any chart for any column.**

 - **we can download chart image**

 # Charts